ntoll/ntoll.github.io/posts/why-computers-4.md

 But what is the purpose of this machine?
 What does it do?

-It follows the four rules that start the instruction manual to repeatedly perform the logical steps defined in the "What to do next" table.
+It follows the four rules, that start the instruction manual, to repeatedly perform the logical steps defined in the "What to do next" table.
 The steps in the table react to and change the state of the characters on the tape in order to arrive at a desired end result.
 What that end result is depends upon what's